trailofbits/testing-handbook/content/docs/crypto/wycheproof/wycheproo_example.md

 # bookSearchExclude: false
 ---

-# Wycheproof testing harness example in python
+# Wycheproof testing harness example in Python

-In the following section, we will showcase how to write a simple testing harness to test a python library implementing AES in GCM mode.
+The following section will showcase how to write a simple testing harness to test a Python library implementing AES in GCM mode.
 We will use the [cryptography](https://pypi.org/project/cryptography/) package as an example of an AES-GCM implementation.
-For testing we will use the [pytest](https://pypi.org/project/pytest/) packages as it is one of the most popular testing frameworks in python.
+For testing, we will use the [pytest](https://pypi.org/project/pytest/) package, one of the most popular testing frameworks in Python.

 ## Prerequisites

-The first step is to add the Wycheproof repository as a submodule to your existing repository.
+Add the Wycheproof repository as a submodule to your existing repository.

 ```bash
 git submodule add https://github.com/C2SP/wycheproof.git